Akhil3020202020/Weather-Application/README.md

 # Weather-Application

--> Developed a dynamic Weather Application using HTML, CSS, JavaScript, Java JSP, Servlets and OpenWeather API.
+Developed a dynamic Weather Application using HTML, CSS, JavaScript, Java JSP, Servlets, and the OpenWeather API.
--> Implemented real-time weather data fetching and display functionality.
+Implemented real-time weather data fetching and display functionality to provide users with up-to-date weather information.
--> Designed and optimized frontend interfaces for user interaction and data visualization.
+Designed and optimized user-friendly frontend interfaces for enhanced user interaction and data visualization.
--> Utilized Java servlets for server-side logic and JavaServer Pages (JSP) for dynamic content generation.
+Leveraged Java Servlets for efficient server-side processing and JavaServer Pages (JSP) for dynamic content delivery.
--> Integrated responsive design principles to ensure cross-device compatibility and user accessibility.
+Applied responsive design techniques to ensure compatibility and a seamless user experience across various devices.